Interaction of Tariscope with 3CX v20

 sc start TSconnector

-If the service starts successfully, the TS_restrictions.log file will be created in this folder.
+If the service starts successfully, a TS_restrictions.log application log file will be created in the folder where the TSconnector application is unpacked.
 Check its contents to make sure it does not contain any errors.

 Installing the application for Linux

-Unzip the tsconnector.tar.gz archive to a directory, for example: /home/softpi/TSconnector (softpi here is the username you logged in to the system with).
+Unzip the tsconnector.tar.gz archive to a directory, for example: /home/softpi/TSconnector (where softpi is the username you used to log in to the system).

 Copy the 3CXPhoneSystem.ini file to this directory.